o19s/ubi-website/docs/index.md

 Once you have this tracking data, you can potentially use it to:

-* develop a deeper understanding of what your users are doing
+* Develop a deeper understanding of what your users are doing.
-* create search relevance metrics
+* Create search relevance metrics.
-* tune search parameters automatically
+* Tune search parameters automatically.
-* balance between different approaches to search (e.g. lexical and/or semantic)
+* Balance between different approaches to search (e.g. lexical and/or semantic).

 ## Reference Implementation